jmanhype/MindMapper/README.md

    cd MindMapper
    ```

+3. Update the API keys in the agents.py file.
+   Make sure to replace the placeholders with your actual API keys.
+   Refer to the instructions in agents.py for details.

-3. (Optional) Create a virtual environment:
+4. (Optional) Create a virtual environment:

    ```bash
    python -m venv venv
    source venv/bin/activate  # For Unix/Linux
    venv\Scripts\activate  # For Windows
    ```

-4. Install the required dependencies:
+5. Install the required dependencies:

    ```bash
    pip install -r requirements.txt
    ```

+## API Keys

+The MindMapper project requires API keys for certain functionalities.
+You need to obtain the following API keys and update them in the agents.py file:

+Google API Key: Obtain a Google API key from the Google Cloud Console.
+It is used for agent interactions.

+OpenAI API Key: Obtain an OpenAI API key from the OpenAI website.
+It is used for generating context-aware messages.

+Make sure to keep your API keys secure and avoid sharing them publicly.

 ## Usage